Back To Top

 It's an investment

 It has a powerful motor and up to 70 minutes of fade-free run time, and it even comes with a removable, swappable battery.
 So, you could technically use it for up to 140 minutes if you bought a spare.
-I also love it so much I now use it as my main vacuum cleaner in my home and class it as the best Dyson vacuum cleaner you can buy.
+It's definitely the best Dyson vacuum cleaner you can buy (so far).

 Features we loved during testing